tasdikrahman/vocabulary/README.rst

     ## "Part of Speech"
     >>> vb.part_of_speech("hello")
-    [{'text': 'interjection', 'example:': 'Used to greet someone, answer the telephone, or express surprise.', 'seq': 0}]
+    '[{"text": "interjection", "example:": "Used to greet someone, answer the telephone, or express surprise.", "seq": 0}]'
     >>>

     ## "Usage Examples"
     >>> vb.usage_example("chicanery")